 When it comes to finding people who are looking for a commitment, eHarmony is the best dating app around.
 Let's look at some numbers:

-Those are some pretty shocking numbers when you really think about.
-When 4% of all marriages start on a single app they have to be doing something right.
+Those are some pretty shocking numbers when you really think about it.
+When 70% of users find their long-term partner in a year you are definitely doing things right!
 Once you start using eHarmony it isn't hard to figure out why.
-For starters, you really have to to be motivated to actually go through the signup process.
+For starters, you really have to be motivated to actually go through the signup process.
 You have to answer a lot of questions about yourself and what you are looking for before you even see any matches.
 This process weeds out all the attention-seeking people and only leaves people who are serious.

-On the other hand, Adult FriendFinder has remained really focused on helping men and women connect for short-term sexy fun or a longer-term friend-with-benefits type arrangement.
+On the other hand, AFF has remained really focused on helping men and women connect for short-term sexy fun or a longer-term friend-with-benefits type arrangement.
 If you are ONLY looking for that, this is the dating app for you.
-They have been around since the early 2000's and have over 50,000,000 active members (that's a ton) spread out in most English speaking countries.
+They have been around since the early 2000s and have over 50,000,000 active members (that's a ton) spread out in most English-speaking countries.
 AFF is especially good for people who are 28+ or those interested in meeting people that are 28+.

 What we really like about AFF is how easy they make it.
 You don't have to jump through a ton of hoops to get started and they don't restrict who you talk to.
 You put together a simple profile and can start looking for other women (or men) interested in the same things.
 With 50,000,000 members there are a lot of options out there and with dating apps bigger is better.